AllenInstitute/croissant/deploy/mlflow/README.md

 port (5000) on the container to a port on our machine so that you can access it through the web browser.
 You also must mount your ~/.aws directory volume so that the AWS CLI can use your credentials and settings.
 The & at the end runs the process in the background.
+Finally, you'll have to pass the name of the secret in AWS Secrets Manager that contains the credentials to access the MLFlow Database (running on postgres).

 ```
 docker run \
     -p 5000:5000 \
     -v ~/.aws:/root/.aws \
+    --env SECRET_NAME=<name of secret in secrets manager to access tracking DB> \
     --rm \
     croissant-mlflow:latest \
     &